Send out the invitations, your baby will soon be turning 1!

 Give yourself a big pat on the back, you have almost made it through the first year with a baby!
 It has probably been quite a big year and at times overwhelming.
 Make sure you’re taking care of yourself because feeling overwhelmed can lead to anxiety.
 One good way to help keep feelings of anxiety and overwhelm at bay is mindfulness.
 Mindfulness is the idea that we should live more in the moment, rather than thinking (and stressing) about things that haven’t happened and might not happen.
 Being in the moment has enormous benefits to you as a parent – here are 5 ways to make mindful parenting work for you.

 If you are struggling with feelings of anxiety and/or depression it is important that you seek help immediately.

 3 things to do now your baby is 11 months old

-- Order some personalised invitations to your baby’s first birthday party
+- Start to organise your baby’s first birthday party

 - Read reviews of baby cookbooks

 - Chat to forum members about weaning from the bottle

 Please note: All babies are different, these are generic guides and aren’t a substitute for professional medical advice.
 If you have any concerns, don’t hesitate to contact your health care provider.